 Alternative 3: ILovePDF

-iLovePDF uses a credit-based system rather than an hourly limit.
-The free credit allowance resets daily.
-For users moving from Smallpdf's hourly constraint to iLovePDF, the credit model may feel more generous for batch work — though the credits run out faster on complex or large-file conversions than the format pair alone suggests.
-The conversion quality for PDF to Office format pairs is comparable to Smallpdf.
+iLovePDF uses a credit-based system rather than an hourly limit, with the free allowance resetting daily.
+For users moving from Smallpdf's hourly constraint, the credit model may feel more generous for batch work — though the credits run out faster on complex or large-file conversions than the format pair alone suggests, which is its own kind of wall (covered in the iLovePDF guide in this series).
+It is server-based and the file is uploaded.

 Alternative 4: Adobe Acrobat online